ngonz232/Collective/README.md

 * Event stream view
    * User can select a listed event and register/unregister as a volunteer
    * Each event has a "Date created" shown

+* Event detailed view
   * Google Maps API implemented to show where a particular event is located
+  * Extended description is shown

 * Add or edit an event
   * User can post a new volunteer event to the stream as well as remove it